-MAGENTA is a computer model used to estimate the number of people exposed to significant aircraft noise worldwide.
+MAGENTA was a computer model used to estimate the number of people exposed to significant aircraft noise worldwide.
 The original MAGENTA model development was done with the Committee on Aviation Environmental Protection (CAEP) under the International Civil Aviation Organization (ICAO) to assess the worldwide aviation noise climate.
-The computational core of MAGENTA is FAA’s Integrated Noise Model (INM), the most widely used computer program to calculate aircraft noise around airports.
-Major assumptions on local traffic use come from getting INM datasets developed for an airport.
-The noise studies obtained from U.S. airports have gone through thorough public review; either under the National Environmental Policy Act (NEPA) requirements or as part of a land use compatibility program.
+The computational core of MAGENTA was FAA���s Integrated Noise Model (INM), the most widely used computer program to calculate aircraft noise around airports.
+Major assumptions on local traffic use came from getting INM datasets developed for an airport.
+The noise studies obtained from U.S. airports had gone through thorough public review; either under the National Environmental Policy Act (NEPA) requirements or as part of a land use compatibility program.

 A U.S. version of the global MAGENTA model was developed to determine the noise exposure in the U.S. using data on aircraft and operations specific to U.S. airports.
 The general, regional FESG forecast used in the CAEP version of MAGENTA was replaced by the FAA Terminal Area Forecast (TAF), which provides current and accurate information on how traffic will increase at each US airport.
-The U.S. version of MAGENTA has evolved over time as more comprehensive databases were incorporated to improve the accuracy of the model.
+The U.S. version of MAGENTA evolved over time as more comprehensive databases were incorporated to improve the accuracy of the model.